phoenyx08/downloader/README.md

 ```

-The followind variant is for composer.phar
+The following variant is for composer.phar

 ```
 php composer.phar require phoenyx-studio/downloader